platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     }
     ```

-    After inspecting package metadata, Composer now installs the plugins whose `type` matches `wordpress-plugin` into `wordpress/wp-content/plugins/` instead of `vendor`, and the same goes for themes and must-use plugins.
+   After inspecting package metadata, Composer now installs plugins with a `type` of `wordpress-plugin` into `wordpress/wp-content/plugins/` instead of `vendor`.
+   And similarly for themes and must-use plugins.

 3. **Launch the installation of plugins and themes with Composer**